 Above the Law was a strong episode bringing the series back into that zone which I thoroughly enjoy.
 It also had clean performance which is important for me when playing the Telltale Episodes.
 Not only was it exciting with high levels of adrenaline, but it also gave some harsh and distinct choices with violence occasionally playing a role.
 This helps you decide what sort of person Javier is and where the loyalty lies.
 Clementine was also greatly improved here feeling more like her own self and that was appreciated.
 Those first two episodes painted a grim picture of her and it was nice get some emotional context into what happened.
 The episode felt somewhat short in length and could have slowed some aspects down a bit.
 The story pacing seemed rushed at some moments, but I appreciate getting this fast build-up since I see where things are heading.

-Review Done on The Walking Dead: A New Frontier for Xbox One
+The Walking Dead: A New Frontier Review on Xbox One

 Review Code Provided by Sandbox Strat